-Astrology is not, as many people think, strictly a science that can be understood mathematically.
+Astrology cannot be strictly understood mathematically.
 We cannot understand the stars by imposing a system of aspects and rules upon them.
-Mars in the 6th house in Virgo squaring Saturn in the 9th house in Sagittarius does not mean the same thing every time.
+Mars in the sixth house in Virgo squaring Saturn in the ninth house in Sagittarius does not mean the same thing every time.
 Only those who can commune with the planets are capable of understanding the influence they exert and the karma that they represent.
-Astrology is too complicated and too fluid to be understood linearly.
+Astrology is too fluid to be understood linearly.

 He also explained why we are born at a particular time: “A child is born on that day and at that hour when the celestial rays are in mathematical harmony with his individual karma.
 His horoscope is a challenging portrait, revealing his unalterable past and its probable future results.
 But the natal chart can be rightly interpreted only by men of intuitive wisdom: these are few.”

 So how should you choose an astrologer?
 Rather than thinking about who has the right system think about who is giving you the best advice.
-Astrologers should make sense and should encourage you.
+Astrologers should make sense and should encourage you rather than confuse you.
 When you leave a conversation or a reading with an astrologer you should feel uplifted and inspired to make a greater effort in your life.
 Happiness should feel more attainable.
 The possibility for life should feel greater.

-And in all things remember Sri Yukteswar’s advice that one’s astrology chart “is not meant to emphasize fate—the result of past good and evil—but to arouse man’s will to escape from his universal thralldom.
+We can draw inspiration from Sri Yukteswar’s advice that one’s astrology chart “is not meant to emphasize fate—the result of past good and evil—but to arouse man’s will to escape from his universal thralldom.
 What he has done, he can undo…The wise man defeats his planets—which is to say, his past—by transferring his allegiance from the creation to the Creator.
 The more he realizes his unity with Spirit, the less he can be dominated by matter.
 The soul is ever-free; it is deathless because birthless.
 It cannot be regimented by stars.”